DIY Natural Lip Balm

 How To Use?

 Just as you would any balm or chapstick.
-If using a balm container, you will simple use your finger to apply.
-Make sure you finger is clean as not to contaminate the balm.
+If using a balm container, you will simply use your finger to apply.
+Make sure your finger is clean so as not to contaminate the balm.

-Just like anything else we purchase from the store, there’s a lot of things that go into these mass produced products.
+Just like anything else we purchase from the store, there are a lot of things that go into these mass-produced products.
 Many ingredients can or rather are often added to lip balms and chapsticks.
 Offering a longer shelf life and helping manufacturers cheaply produce a greater quantity of products at a lower cost.

 Parabens

 Often found in lower grade balms offering a cheap tasty scent or tints to their products.
-These are made from synthetic ingredients and are a widely used preservative in the cosmetic world.
+These are made from synthetic ingredients and are widely used preservatives in the cosmetic world.

 Synthetic Colors